MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

-## What can Teams mobile users do in a one-to-one call with a Remote Assist Mobile user?
+## What can Teams mobile users do in a one-to-one call with a Remote Assist mobile user?

 ### Make outgoing calls